delphaber/dotfiles/README.md

   - symbolic link to directories have `/` automatically appended by completion
   - history search of commands: type ls, press `↑` and browse through commands starting with ls :)
+* irbrc integrates with 'interactive\_editor' to allow vim editing in irb
 * rvmrc disables rvms noisy messages and whiny confermation questions